sanigupta2020/tps/README.md

 pip install -r requirements.txt
 ```

-# Before starting the server
+# Get Before starting the server

 Before starting the server, you need some data.
 There are various command line utilities to populate the database with fake data.
 Run the following commands: